tylercamp/palcalc/PalCalc.Solver/README.md

 The shortest tree is not always the fastest one.
 A two-step path with poor inheritance odds may take longer than a three-step path whose children are much more likely to have the right traits.
+The solver compares paths by their estimated effort and keeps a small selection of useful alternatives.

 ## Concepts at a Glance